KnowMe-Bench: Benchmarking Person Understanding for Lifelong Digital Companions: Conclusion

 \section{Conclusion}

-In this work, we introduced \textbf{KnowMe-Bench}, a comprehensive benchmark designed to shift the evaluation of lifelong digital companions from simple fact retrieval to evidence-grounded person understanding.
-By leveraging high-density autobiographical narratives rather than sparse chat logs, we established a data substrate that preserves the ``micro-texture'' of human experience---integrating actions, inner thoughts, and environmental context.
+In this work, we introduced \textbf{KnowMe-Bench}, a benchmark designed to shift the evaluation of lifelong digital companions from simple fact retrieval to evidence-grounded person understanding.
+By leveraging high-density autobiographical narratives rather than sparse chat logs, we build a substrate that preserves the ``micro-texture'' of human experience---actions, inner thoughts, and environmental context---while remaining auditable at the level of aligned narrative evidence.

-Our experiments reveal a critical ``evaluation gap'' in current long-horizon memory research.
-While retrieval-augmented baselines and entity-tracking systems (like Mem0) demonstrate competence in factual recall (Level I), they exhibit significant structural fragility when facing the non-linear temporal dynamics characteristic of human memory.
-Specifically, the identification of the \textbf{``Update Paradox''}---where systems fail to distinguish between a \textit{mnemonic trigger} in the present and a \textit{state change} in the past---highlights the limitations of treating memory as a static database rather than a chronological cognitive stream.
-Furthermore, the low performance across all models on ``Deep Research'' tasks (Level III) confirms that high retrieval accuracy does not equate to a working model of a user's motivations, values, or psychological interiority.
+Our experiments reveal a clear evaluation gap in current long-horizon memory research.
+Retrieval-augmented baselines and entity-tracking systems improve factual recall, but they remain structurally fragile when the benchmark requires flashback-aware chronology, trigger--event linkage, and longer-range interpretive reasoning.
+The resulting update paradox shows why a personal memory system cannot be treated as a static fact database: without explicit temporal provenance, recalled past experience is too easily conflated with present state.

-KnowMe-Bench provides the necessary tooling to bridge this gap, offering a multi-agent pipeline for ``mnestic realignment'' and a hierarchical evaluation suite.
-We hope this resource encourages the research community to move beyond context-window extension and vector similarity, fostering the development of cognitive architectures capable of genuine empathy and deep reasoning over the lived experience of their users.
+KnowMe-Bench provides a concrete testbed for this distinction through flashback-aware reconstruction, evidence-linked evaluation, and diagnostic comparisons across memory architectures.
+We hope it encourages future work to move beyond context-window extension and vector similarity toward memory systems that support stronger temporal grounding, more reliable longitudinal user modeling, and evidence-grounded reasoning over lived experience.